wingkwong/leetcode-the-hard-way/tutorials/graph-theory/LeastCommonAncestor.md

     if (root == p || root == q) {
       return root;
     }
-    // recursing for the left subtree, basically dfs TreeNode* left = lowestCommonAncestor(root->left, p, q);
+    // recurse for the left subtree, basically dfs TreeNode* left = lowestCommonAncestor(root->left, p, q);
-    // recursing for the right subtree
+    // recurse for the right subtree
     TreeNode* right = lowestCommonAncestor(root->right, p, q);

     // if one of them is NULL means we need to return the other one